Looking for information about ProntoForms features and functionality? Visit our Product Documentation Portal.

 Select entire groups to receive form submissions sent by this destination.
 All members of the selected group will receive notifications.

 Enter the email addresses of the additional recipient(s).
 Any valid email address can be entered.
 Separate multiple address with commas, semicolons, or returns.

 This option is used to take the answer from an Email control type in the form, then send a copy of the form to the email address provided as the answer.
 This is typically used for a customer email in cases where the customer requires a copy of the form.

-- Locate a question with an Email control type in the Form Builder and find the label (as seen below).
+Locate a question with an Email data type in the Form Builder and find the label (as seen below).